interstitialRedirectModalTitle

 More on Climate Solutions

-• Nature can help us mitigate and adapt to some of the greatest challenges we face.
+• Nature can help us mitigate and adapt to some of the greatest climate challenges we face.
 Nature-based solutions are strategies that leverage our lands and waters to help tackle issues like water and food security, biodiversity, health and wellbeing and extreme weather events.

-Support Regenerative Food Production
+Support Regenerative Agriculture

 About Regenerative Agriculture

 • Agriculture is big business in South Dakota.
-Indeed, ag accounts for nearly 30% of the state’s economic output and, in all, contributes about $32 billion to the economy.
+Indeed, agriculture accounts for nearly 30% of the state’s economic output and, in all, contributes about $32 billion to the economy.
 But keeping South Dakota’s ag lands healthy and productive isn’t just important for our economy, it’s also critical to keeping our natural landscapes intact so they can continue to be enjoyed by anglers, birders, hunters and others.

 • Soil health is an important factor impacting water quality.
 How we use our lands directly impacts the health of our waters, and employing practices that build soil health can make a significant positive difference for water quality in South Dakota.
-Regenerative farming practices like cover cropping and reduced tillage, as well as regenerative ranching practices like rotational grazing, are all important actions producers can take to improve the health of their lands and the health of South Dakota’s waters.
+Regenerative farming practices like cover cropping and reduced tillage, as well as regenerative ranching practices like rest and rotation grazing, are all important actions producers can take to improve the health of their lands and the health of South Dakota’s waters.